Stress and anxiety in dogs - signs and solutions

 Changes in grooming, eating and sleeping

 Like people, stress in dogs may impact other parts of their health and well-being.
 Constantly grooming the same place can be a sign of stress in dogs, which can lead to bald patches.
-Dogs generally love food.
-If your dog is refusing their favourite treats something may be bothering them.
+Dogs generally love food, if your dog is refusing their favourite treats something may be bothering them.
 Similarly, your dog may suffer from disturbed sleep.

 If your dog’s unusual grooming, eating or sleeping habits continue after you’ve removed any stress factors, contact your vet for further advice.